-Oven baked Ratatouille recipe, a delightful dish that is vegan, gluten free, and so healthy.
+Oven baked Ratatouille Tian, a delightful dish that is vegan, gluten free, and so healthy.
 Bonus point, it it a favourite with kids, and that says all about how delicious this is.

 While this perfectly arranged variation is actually called Tian, the classic dish Ratatouille is not more like a stew, and not that fancy looking.
 The taste is great, by all means, but arranging it nicely makes it even more appealing.

 The French dish Ratatouille can be enjoyed as a meal of its own, or as a side dish to a lovely roast.
 I chopped the baked vegetables finely and combined them with pasta, my little one loved it.